the message center

 For example, if a caller is requesting a prescription but does not have the pharmacy phone number available—such as when they are driving—they can be given the option to call back with the information, or the message can be sent as is with a note indicating that the patient will follow up, that the pharmacy on file should be used, or that they are out of town and using a different pharmacy.

-The message is then handled according to your defined instructions, including any escalation criteria.
+The message is then handled according to your instructions, including any escalation criteria.

 Yes.
 Your call handling instructions can be updated at any time.